-The aim behind this thesis is to propose a novel joint mode selection and resource allocation scheme for the network-assisted D2D communication underlaying cellular network optimization problem, and to provide an insight on the algorithm behavior and its effect on the system performance.
+The aim behind this thesis is to propose a novel joint mode selection and resource allocation scheme for the network-assisted D2D communication underlying cellular network optimization problem, and to provide an insight on the algorithm behavior and its effect on the system performance.
 The performance of the proposed algorithm is evaluated through simulations using Matlab.
 To achieve this goal, basically, we extend the work introduced in [23] to examine additional generic and realistic scenarios.
 We expand the work to the case where, a dynamic decision based on the network load for both uplink and downlink channels since the reuse mode can give us the maximum spectrum utilization [9] [23-25], unlike the work in [23], where they study the case of reusing only uplink channels when the reuse mode is preferred.
 In our proposed algorithm, a dynamic low-complexity algorithm directly selects the optimal mode of the communication modes from (Cellular mode, dedicated mode, and Reuse mode) for DUs and CUs immediately when connection request arrives based on the received information from the BS about the network load and user’s location.
-By considering joint mode selection, resource allocation, and power control for uplink and downlink channels our approach aims to improve D2D system performance in terms of the overall throughput. the proposed algorithms are numerically evaluated via Matlab-based simulations.
+By considering joint mode selection, resource allocation, and power control for uplink and downlink channels our approach aims to improve D2D system performance in terms of the overall throughput, the proposed algorithms are numerically evaluated via Matlab-based simulations.

 System Model and Problem Formulation